microbecode/zk-languages/leo/README.md

 ### Outputs

 Outputs are displayed in the command line.
-There is also folder "outputs", but nothing gets generated there - unsure what is its function.